Do-raa/Store_app/README.md

 Then I shared the screenshots of each page of the website , indicating some explanations above them.
 In an other slide, I added a screencast video of the website .
 Last but not least, you will find a summary of what has changed compared to my proposal.

-**Start the app**
+**To start the app**
- please enter the file then open it with the live server of your code editor To start the application you can simply open the Home.html  file in your web browser to run it.
+ please enter the Home.html file then open it with the live server of your code editor To start the application you can simply open the Home.html file in your web browser to run it.
 Here are the steps:

 - Download or clone the project to your local machine.
 - Open the project folder and locate the Home.html file.